Birthday celebrations

 And in the end, the young performers emerge victorious, and the older ones must, just as in life, cede their place to the young new talent.

-An exception, however, who always catches your eye and keeps your full attention, is the “old-young” comedian Sam Kestin, whose 80th birthday will be celebrated the evening of Saturday June 7th in the Clinton Theater.
+An exception, however, who always catches your eye and keeps your full attention, is the “old-young” comedian Sam Kasten, whose 80th birthday will be celebrated the evening of Saturday June 7th in the Clinton Theater.
 He truly deserves for people to come marvel at his great artistry and his popularity among the Jewish masses.

-Sam Kestin, who imbibed the “Oral Torah” from the great comedian Sigmond Mogulesko, is still going strong19.
+Sam Kasten, who imbibed the “Oral Torah” from the great comedian Sigmond Mogulesko, is still going strong19.
 After 60-some years performing Yiddish theater, he still won’t stop.
 Today, he says, he still plays the same roles as he used to play in the old days.
 And just like a stubborn general on the battlefield, he fights with all his might and clings to his strategy.

-Among the great stars who have adorned the stage of the American Yiddish theater over the decades, the name Sam Kestin shines and glimmers “with a thousand graces.”
-And even though Sam Kestin went through all seven levels of hell and endured all kinds of troubles and tsures and trials over his long career on the Yiddish stage, his sparkle never diminished and his light never faded.
+Among the great stars who have adorned the stage of the American Yiddish theater over the decades, the name Sam Kasten shines and glimmers “with a thousand graces.”
+And even though Sam Kasten went through all seven levels of hell and endured all kinds of troubles and tsures and trials over his long career on the Yiddish stage, his sparkle never diminished and his light never faded.
 He therefore deserves all the respect and honor that we can show him.

-Sam Kestin’s laughter was never fake or manufactured, because his comedy, just like Mogulesko’s, was always an original one, a sincere one, a pure one, an honest one.
+Sam Kasten’s laughter was never fake or manufactured, because his comedy, just like Mogulesko’s, was always an original one, a sincere one, a pure one, an honest one.
 And just as his entire being bursts with fieriness and youth, so too does his talent.
-If you want to be reminded of, or even just get a sense of, what it was like to see the famous great late actor Sigmond Mogulesko perform, you have to go see Sam Kestin.
+If you want to be reminded of, or even just get a sense of, what it was like to see the famous great late actor Sigmond Mogulesko perform, you have to go see Sam Kasten.

-For his 80th birthday jubilee, Sam Kestin has chosen to perform one of Abraham Goldfaden’s first plays, Kaptsnzon et Hungerman.
+For his 80th birthday jubilee, Sam Kasten has chosen to perform one of Abraham Goldfaden’s first plays, Kaptsnzon et Hungerman.
 All of his friends and admirers wish him long life and that the Jewish world will enjoy his talent for many years to come.

 81st birthday